The Democratic National Convention on Wednesday featured three speakers billed as "former employees of companies controlled by Bain Capital."

 Foster was prominently featured in an Obama campaign video, " Romney economics ,

 " where he is identified as lead negotiator for workers at GST Steel.
 In the video he explains that Bain executives took bonuses even as the company flailed.

-A TV ad by a pro-Obama superPAC that is based on the story of a GST worker who suggests that his wife’s death from cancer years later was due in part to losing health insurance when the plant closed got a “false
+An Obama campaign TV ad based on the story of a GST worker who suggests that his wife's death from cancer years later was due in part to losing health insurance when the plant closed got a " false

 " from Politifact and drew criticism for being misleading.